Sublinear-Time Sampling of Spanning Trees in the Congested Clique: Introduction

 Lenzen \cite{Lenzen13} proved that in $O(1)$ deterministic rounds it is possible for every vertex to send and receive a total of $O(n)$ messages, regardless of the specific destination of each message.
 Thus we take the more general view in this model that at each round a machine is able to send and receive a total of $O(n)$ messages instead of placing limits on bandwidth between pairs of machines.

 Of particular interest to us is matrix multiplication in the \cc{}.
-When $n \times n$ square matrices are distributed amongst machines so that each machine holds one row in each matrix, Censor-Hillel, Kaski, Korhonen, Lenzen, Paz, and Suomela showed that matrix multiplication can be carried out in $O(n^{0.158})$ rounds \cite{MatrixMult}.
+When $n \times n$ square matrices are distributed among machines so that machine $i$ holds row $i$ in each matrix, Censor-Hillel, Kaski, Korhonen, Lenzen, Paz, and Suomela showed that matrix multiplication can be carried out in $O(n^{\alpha})$ rounds \cite{MatrixMult} (currently $\alpha = .157$) \cite{NewMatrixMult}.